nzmpi/HarbergerNFT/README.md

 will return the address of the owner, the price of the token, the deposit left (minus tax) and the time left (in seconds) until the price is set to the default one.

+Additionally, the contract uses `transient` storage for the reentrancy guard.

 ## TODO

 Make it a proper ERC721 token, maybe add frontend.